-A three-member panel of the Board for Correction of Naval Records, sitting in executive session, considered your application on 9 August 2001.
+A three-member panel of the Board for Correction of Naval Records, sitting in executive session, considered your application on 16 November 2001.
 Your allegations of error and injustice were reviewed in accordance with administrative regulations and procedures applicable to the proceedings of this Board.
 Documentary material considered by the Board consisted of your application, together with all material submitted in support thereof, your naval record and applicable statutes, regulations and policies.
+In addition, the Board considered the comments of your counsel.